BERLIN LIFE HACKS

 1) Banking In Berlin

 There are many traditional German banks in Berlin where you can open an account, including Postbank, Commerzbank, Deutsche Bank, Sparkasse, and Volksbank.
 There are also banks that take a more modern approach to banking like N26, DKB, and Vivid.
 If you’re looking to take out a loan, check out CreditPlus.

 DW has a YouTube channel with news in English, as well as many free documentaries.
 From a podcast side, we recommend reading our roundup of the best podcasts in Berlin.

 4) Buying Food In Berlin

-If you want healthy chef-prepared meals delivered to your home, try freshweek.
-You can also use HelloFresh – They deliver all the ingredients for your meals, so you can cook it yourself and not think about grocery shopping.
+REWE, Edeka, Amazon Fresh, and Bringmeister all deliver food to your door.
+Getir and Flink will get groceries to you in about 15 minutes.
+You can also use HelloFresh – they deliver all the ingredients for your meals, so you can cook it yourself and not think about grocery shopping.

 6) Dealing With Mail In Berlin

 Many German companies, landlords, and government authorities like the Bürgeramt or Ausländerbehörde send out communications via post.
 Make life easier and sign up for E-POST to send and receive mail online.
 Sign up for E-POST.